SiyumiSathnaraKumarasinghe/SiyumiSathnaraKumarasinghe/README.md

 ---

 ## 🏦 Life Care Insurance Management System
-A responsive web application for managing life insurance policies, built to ensure secure and efficient handling of customers and claims.
+A responsive web application for managing life insurance policies, built to ensure secure and efficient handling of customers and claims.(Ongoing)

 ### Key Features
 - **User Registration & Authentication**: Secure login for users and admins.